 When does mosquito season start?
 Whether the mosquitoes in your neck of the woods begin to make their presence known in February, June or anytime in between, a Mosquito Magnet® trap can provide the season-long protection you need to keep these uninvited guests away.
 When is mosquito season over?
 The beginning of the end for mosquitoes occurs when you start running your Mosquito Magnet® trap!
 Check out the complete lineup of Mosquito Magnet® traps and choose the one that best meets your mosquito control requirements.

-Also be sure to subscribe to the Mosquito Magnet® E-Newsletter for more tips on fighting the biting insects in your yard or around your business.
-You'll also get a special deal off your first order and money-saving coupon codes on future purchases.
+Also, be sure to subscribe to the Mosquito Magnet® E-Newsletter for more tips on fighting the biting insects in your yard or around your business.